NFL’s training-camp changes will present Seahawks with variety of challenges for newcomers and roster construction

 That includes how to fit in with the locker room.

-Players did, at least, have hours of Zoom meetings in May and June to begin getting acquainted.
+Players did have hours of Zoom meetings in May and June to begin getting acquainted.
 Still, Nagy says there is a locker-room dynamic and chemistry that typically begins to be established in the spring, which is particularly vital for players new to the team.
 What will help is some strong leadership from the likes of veterans such as Russell Wilson and Bobby Wagner.

-Throw it all together, though, and Nagy says “there is going to be a lot put on this rookie class that most first-year groups don’t have to work through.’’
+Throw it all together and Nagy said, “There is going to be a lot put on this rookie class that most first-year groups don’t have to work through.’’

-Nagy says that’s one reason NFL execs he knows say they placed more of a premium than ever this year attempting to evaluate how quickly they felt rookie players could acclimate to the NFL on and off the field.
+Nagy said that’s one reason NFL execs he knows say they placed a premium this year on evaluating how quickly they felt rookie players could acclimate to the NFL on and off the field.

 “GMs (general managers) were really mindful of, even more than in normal years, stressing intelligence in the evaluation periods just because they knew this offseason wasn’t going to be the same and there wasn’t going to be the usual hands-on reps,’’ Nagy said.